rfugiel/Climbing_App/README.md

 # Climbing_App
-Web application for to search various climbing routes in the USA and also track personal development in climbing
+Web application to search various climbing routes in the USA and also track personal development in climbing